Travel on Point(s)

 Credit Mix

-Over two-thirds of your credit score is based on your payment history and credit utilization.
-Opening new credit cards does not affect your payment history and it contributes to your credit utilization because it increases the amount of credit available to you.
-Therefore, if you open a new credit card but your expenses remain the same, lenders will now see you spending a smaller percentage of the credit that is available to you.
+Over two-thirds of how your credit score is calculated is based on your payment history and credit utilization, as shown above.
+Opening a new credit card does not affect your payment history, but it does contribute to your credit utilization because it increases the amount of credit available to you.

 Several resources are available to check and monitor your credit score for free.